LadyAleena/site/files/lib/readme.md

 ## The directories and files

-[Page](Page): These modules display my site's pages or generate data for my site for specific sections or pages.
+[Page](Page): These modules display my site's pages, generate data for my site for specific sections or pages, or are miscellaneous helpers for my site.

 [RPG](RPG): These modules were written to help me display my AD&D player characters, however, that project is on indefinite hold.
 They are not worth sharing as they are for *Advanced Dungeons & Dragons* 2nd Ed., and the current edition is 5.

-[Util](Util): These modules are all helpers for my site.
-I may want to share them, but they would need new names.

 ### Modules in use on my site that I want to also share